wp-plugins/wpsso/readme.txt

 * Supports featured, attached, gallery shortcode, and/or HTML image tags in content.
 * Validates image dimensions to provide accurate media for social websites.
 * Auto-regeneration of inaccurate / missing WordPress image sizes.
-* Support for embedded videos in iframe and object HTML tags.
 * Fully renders content (including shortcodes) for accurate description texts.
 * Configurable title separator character (hyphen by default).
 * Support of WordPress and/or SEO titles for Posts and Pages.